-The Principle.
 Here is the first principle that is given to us in both the Old and New Testaments:

 Furthermore, you shall not intermarry with [foriegn sons and daughters]; you shall not give your daughters to their sons, nor shall you take their daughters for your sons.
 For they will turn your sons away from following Me to serve other gods; then the anger of the LORD will be kindled against you, and He will quickly destroy you.
 (NASB) Deuteronomy 7:3-4

 Judah has dealt treacherously, and an abomination has been committed in Israel and in Jerusalem; for Judah has profaned the sanctuary of the LORD which He loves, and has married the daughter of a foriegn god.
 (NASB) Malachi 2:11